Tuning the terahertz response of liquids by creating polar many-body excitations

-\textit{Creating Polar Impostorons}: Free electrons within a polar environment are prototypical quantum systems that are of interest in a broad range of scenarios \cite{marsalekStructureDynamicsReactivity2012,turiTheoreticalStudiesSpectroscopy2012,herbertStructureAqueousElectron2019}.
-While extensive research has addressed single-particle excitations of the solvated electron, recent experimental work has established its polaronic many-body response, which originates from the coupling of electronic and longitudinal nuclear degrees of freedom in the environment \cite{GH21B,SI22B,Runge2023}.
-After (nonlinear) multiphoton ionization of solvent molecules by a femtosecond optical pulse, the subpicosecond relaxation of the generated free electrons into their solvated ground state launches long-lasting coherent polaron oscillations impulsively and with a frequency $\nu_0$ determined by the electron concentration $c_e$.
-Similar to the impact of polarons in solids, \cite{gaalInternalMotionsQuasiparticle2007,leeMotionSlowElectrons1953,frohlichElectronsLatticeFields1954}, the dielectric response of the liquid is modified and a polaron resonance arises at $\nu_0$ in the terahertz (THz) frequency range.
+{Of particular relevance to the present work is the presence of polarons in dynamics of hydrated electrons \cite{laria_reference_1991, PhysRevB.46.9958}.Recent experimental work has established the dynamic many-body response of solvated electrons, which originates from the Coulomb coupling of electronic and longitudinal nuclear degrees of freedom of the liquid environment and, thus, bears a polaronic character as well \cite{GH21B,SI22B,WO22,Runge2023}.} After (nonlinear) multiphoton ionization of solvent molecules by a femtosecond optical pulse, the subpicosecond relaxation of the generated free electrons into their solvated ground state launches long-lasting coherent polaron oscillations impulsively and with a frequency $\nu_0$ determined by the electron concentration $c_e$.
+Similar to the impact of polarons in solids \cite{gaalInternalMotionsQuasiparticle2007,leeMotionSlowElectrons1953,frohlichElectronsLatticeFields1954}, the dielectric response of the liquid is modified and a polaron resonance arises at $\nu_0$ in the terahertz (THz) frequency range.

 Despite the fact that this scenario implies microscopic many-body, strongly interacting dynamics, the frequency of the polaronic response is defined by the zero point of the real part of the liquid's dielectric function Re$(\epsilon (\nu_0, c_e))= \epsilon' (\nu_0, c_e)=0$ \cite{GH21B}.
 On a macrosopic level, this is well described by the local-field model of Clausius and Mossotti, in which electrons and solvent molecules are approximated as interacting point-like dipoles, leading to \cite{HA83A,KU57A}: